 Minify

-Our package will minify the HTML using html-minifier-terser with the following default options:
+Our package will minify the HTML output when enabled.
+Minification performs the following:

 Validation Level